jfhbrook/templates/README.md

 A simple NestJS app.
 It's similar to the standard NestJS template.
 However, it uses node-tap instead of jest.

+### psmodule

+A PowerShell module template.
+It's sparse compared to the others, but includes PSScriptAnalyzer and Pester support.

 ### flaskapp

 A simple Flask app.
 It's loosely based on the `pypackage` template, and